-Provide enlarged handouts - The College Accessible information policy recommends that printed material be provided in a sans serif font, like Arial, and a font of size 12pt.
+Provide enlarged handouts - the Trinity Accessible Information Policy recommends that printed material be provided in a sans serif font, like Arial, and a font of size 12pt.
 Some students with significant visual impairments require a larger font size to make their texts readable.
 A request for enlarged handouts will specify the size of the font.

-Provide feedback on continuous assessment -Lecturers should make themselves available for students with disabilities to receive feedback on their continuous assessment and course demands.
+Provide feedback on continuous assessment - Lecturers should make themselves available for students with disabilities to receive feedback on their continuous assessment and course demands.
 This will allow students to get reassurance on meeting course demands.